 Disclosure forms are completed by anyone who has control of content.
 Disclosures are reviewed by the scientific planning committee (SPC) and UBC CPD to identify and mitigate any conflicts of interest (COI).
 Please review the COI Policy and COI Management process below.
 All disclosures must be summarized and made available to participants for transparency.

 Scientific planning committee (SPC) members must submit thier disclosures to UBC CPD for review.
-The SPC is responsible for collecting and reviewing their speakers' disclosures and employing COI Management as required.
+The SPC in turn is responsible for collecting and reviewing their speakers' disclosures and employing COI Management as required.
 You may distribute the pdf version to your speakers.

 Applicants use either the online link (submitted directly to UBC CPD Accreditation Office) or pdf (submit with application):